Kjili/boardgame-quickrules/root.rst

   | if Alliance has many officers but few supporters, leave sympathy in place, else take sympathy out
 Alliance vs Vagabond
   | Vagabond ignores your sympathy token effect and can make you an enemy for extra points, also his crossbow ignores your Guerilla Warfare
+  | craft items to stay friends with the Vagabond

 Vagabond (reach 5, second Vagabond reach 2)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^